-- traditionally, an institution that focuses on teaching Talmud to boys and young men.
-Today yeshivas exist for men and women.
+n.
+Traditionally, an institution that focuses on teaching Talmud to boys and young men; today, institutions exist for both men and women.

 Languages of Origin